Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 …..

-He borrowed some amount from his father in law and left for Tea garden to meet Maruthi.
+He borrowed some amount from his father-in-law and left for the tea garden to meet Maruthi.

 The only motor bus plying to Water Bridge would come there in the evening.

-After getting down from the bus, he enquired the passers-by standing near to him.
+After getting down from the bus, he inquired of the passersby standing near him.
 With an inscrutable smile, they showed him the hut near the bungalow.

-When he was walking towards the hut straight, a white man and his wife were laughing, walking in the dim light hugging each other in the waist.
+When he was walking straight towards the hut, a white man and his wife were laughing, walking in the dim light, hugging each other at the waist.

 The thought of Maruthi engulfed his mind.